“Back to Normal”… Erm, Not Quite.

 The problems began during the Easter weekend when M&S customers started reporting issues with contactless payments and online order delays.
 On Tuesday, the company confirmed that it was dealing with a “cyber incident.”
 Then, on Wednesday, it told the media that its customer-facing operations were back to normal.
 But that didn’t last long.
 A day later, it had little choice but to take some operations offline as part of its “proactive management of the incident.”

-M&S has also paused click and collect orders and stopped contactless payments being made.
-It has also stopped taking orders at some of its international websites.
-Staff at the company’s London HQ were told to stop using the building’s wifi.
-Its shares are currently down over 6% today (25/4).
+M&S has also paused click and collect orders and contactless payments.
+Staff at the company’s London HQ were also told to stop using the building’s wifi.

 While M&S has notified data protection supervisory authorities and the National Cyber Security Centre (NCSC), it has not disclosed any concrete details about the nature of the cyber incident or whether customer data has been compromised.
 Meanwhile, no ransomware gangs or other threat actors have claimed responsibility for the attack, possibly because “the attackers are attempting to pressure M&S into paying an extortion demand,” said cybersecurity firm Cytex.

 The company’s stores have remained open throughout the week.
-However, it has stopped taking orders through its website and app.
+However, it has stopped taking orders entirely through its website and app, which account for more than a third of its clothing and homeware sales, and contactless payments are still apparently unavailable in stores.
 As the BBC reported on Thursday, the chaos and uncertainty show no sign of letting up as the fallout from the “cyber incident” continues to hamper operations:

 Contactless payments have since been restored, the BBC has been told, however this has been questioned by some customers.